Oliver Kahn: Media

 Due to his performances during the 2002 FIFA World Cup in Japan and South Korea, Kahn gained popularity in Asia.
 He was depicted in several television commercials, including one for the Shinkin bank.
 In 2008, his wax figure in the Berlin branch of the Madame Tussaud museum was inaugurated.
 Kahn is the subject of the song Olli Kahn by the German pop group Die Prinzen.

 In 2015, the arcade game company Konami announced that Kahn would feature in their football video game Pro Evolution Soccer 2016 as one of the new myClub Legends.

+Kahn had previously taken legal action against Electronic Arts (EA) over the use of his name and likeness in 2002 FIFA World Cup.
+On 25 April 2003, the Hamburg Regional Court ruled in Kahn's favour, prohibiting EA from distributing the game with his name and recognisable representation in the form challenged by him.
+EA appealed the decision, but the appeal was rejected by the Hanseatic Higher Regional Court on 13 January 2004.

+More than two decades later, Kahn returned to EA's football video game series as an Icon in EA Sports FC 26, with his standard Icon player item receiving an overall rating of 91.